tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 Certain digital signature algorithms support two modes: "pure" mode and "pre-hash" mode.
 For example, ML-DSA and SLH-DSA support both modes.
 In pure mode, the content is signed directly along with some domain separation information.
 In contrast, pre-hash mode involves signing a digest of the message.
 This document specifies the use of pure mode for signature-based authentication in IKEv2, where the message is signed directly along with domain separation information.
 The data used for authentication in IKEv2, as described in Section 2.15 of {{!RFC7296}}, consists of elements such as nonces, SPIs, and initial exchange messages (messages preceding IKE_AUTH), which are typically within device memory constraints.
-While pre-hash mode can help in scenarios with memory constraints, the IKEv2 authentication data is generally small, and combined with other practical challenges (discussed in {{pre-hash}}), this document only specifies pure mode.
+While pre-hash mode can help in scenarios with memory constraints, the IKEv2 authentication data is generally small, and combined with other practical challenges (discussed in {{design}}), this document only specifies pure mode.

 ### Handling PQC Signatures in IKEv2